Decentralized convex optimization over time-varying graphs: a survey: Introduction

 \subsection{Paper organization}

-In Section~\ref{sec:consensus}, we discuss the consensus over time-varying graphs and formulate the assumptions on the communication network.
-Section~\ref{sec:optimization} covers the main techniques and state-of-the-art results in distributed optimization.
-After that, in Section~\ref{sec:saddle} we describe the algorithms for decentralized saddle-point problems.
+In Section~\ref{sec:consensus}, the consensus over time-varying graphs is discussed and the assumptions on the communication network are formulated.
+Section~\ref{sec:optimization} covers the main techniques and state-of-the-art-results in distributed optimization.
+After that, Section~\ref{sec:saddle} describes the algorithms for decentralized saddle-point problems.